Skip to main content

 You can also purchase a travel insurance policy online if you don’t have coverage through your credit card.
 This is especially important if you’re heading out of the country to places where emergency services like a hospital visit could cost you tens of thousands of dollars.

-If you’re planning to rent a car, there are two types of insurance you’ll want to consider.
+If you’re planning to rent a car, there are two types of insurance you’ll want to consider: collision insurance and third-party liability insurance.

-If you have insurance for a car you own, your policy may extend to rental cars if you have an endorsement for liability to non-owned automobiles.
+If you already have an auto insurance policy for a car you own, your coverage may extend to rental cars if you have an endorsement for liability to non-owned automobiles.
 Check your policy or ask your insurance broker whether you have coverage for rental cars.
 If not, the cost to add it is usually less than $50 per year.

 Compare car insurance quotes from Canada's top providers.